SillyTavern/SillyTavern-Extras/talkinghead/README.md

 During development, known bugs are collected into [TODO](TODO.md).

-As `talkinghead` is a part of SillyTavern-extras, you may also want to check the [SillyTavern-extras issue tracker](https://github.com/SillyTavern/SillyTavern-Extras/issues/).
+As `talkinghead` is part of *SillyTavern-extras*, you may also want to check the [SillyTavern-extras issue tracker](https://github.com/SillyTavern/SillyTavern-Extras/issues/).

 ### Creating a character